 However where she is ultimately inferior to Xena is that she lets her psychotic rage often get the better of her, whilst Xena is always able to remain control and calm in any situation.

-Xena finds that she is unable to kill Callisto out of guilt for what she did years ago.
-Callisto ultimately escapes from the prison Xena brings her too and captures Gabrielle.
+Xena finds that she is unable to kill Callisto out of guilt for what she did years ago and puts her in prison.
+Callisto however quickly escapes and captures Gabrielle.
 Using her to lure Xena into a final showdown, Xena defeats Callisto once again.
 Callisto at one point even attempts to kill herself but Xena saves her much to Callisto’s anger.

 Callisto is once again sent to prison, and though Xena feels it was the right thing to do, Callisto assures her that it wasn’t not only for her sake, but for all of the other innocent people she will kill too when she escapes again.